justme-1968/homebridge-fhem/README.md

         each list entry consists of : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic each to value has to be a literal value

+  spaces in commands have to be replaced by +

   e.g.: TargetHeatingCoolingState=...,cmds=OFF:desired-temp+off;HEAT:controllMode+day;COOL:controllMode+night;AUTO:controllMode+auto